yegor256/blog/_posts/2023/aug/2023-08-08-two-step-initialization.md

 }
 ```

-There is also a runtime exception that may be raised in the constructor of
-the class.
-If the class is used this way, the stream will not be
+However, if the runtime exception is raised in the constructor, the stream will not be
 closed and the resource [will be leaked](https://stackoverflow.com/a/29243066/187141):

 ```java